ayyammal-g/march_code_jam_madness_modellers/README.md

 The DataSet is prepared from Espn and Kaggle based on the above plan and is compiled in the files:
 -  NCAA_mens_data - Feature Engineered Data
+      - 509 rows representing possible matchups in the season
-      - 509 rows * 34 columns
+      - 34 columns representing Team stats provided above
       - Data wrangling and aggregation done through Microsoft Excel
--  raw_ncaa_mens_data - Raw data scrubbed from the websites
+-  raw_ncaa_mens_data - Raw data scrubbed from the websites with Team1 and Team2 statistics without any aggregation

 The Data wrangling and aggreation were done through Excel Spreadsheet.
 ### Exploratory Data Analysis: